danforthcenter/plantcv/docs/psII_tutorial.md

 PSII images (3 in a set; F0, Fmin, and Fmax) are captured directly following a saturating fluorescence pulse (red light; 630 nm).
 These three PSII images can be used to calculate Fv/Fm (efficiency of photosystem II) for each pixel of the plant.
-Unfortunately, our PSII imaging cabinet has a design flaw when capturing images of plants with vertical architecture.
-You can read more about how we validated this flaw using our PSII analysis workflows in the [PlantCV Paper](http://dx.doi.org/10.1016/j.molp.2015.06.005).
-However, the workflows to analyze PSII images are functional and a sample workflow is outlined below.
+A workflow to analyze PSII images is outlined below.

 Also see [here](#psii-script) for the complete script.